csev/sakai-scripts/README.md

 You might want to give your docker images 4GB - ubuntu + Sakai does not fit into 2GB.

-Getting Started on ubuntu Linux
+Getting Started on Ubuntu Linux
 ===============================

 * Install git using the command